demicuz/demicuz.github.io/content/Material Maker.md

 ---
 title: "Material Maker"
 tags: [tool, graphics]
+date: "2022-08-15"
+lastmod: "2022-08-15"
 ---

-A program used to create shader materials for games (mainly for games).
+A program used to create shader materials.
 Its node-based approach allows to quickly put up some cool-looking thing.
 But lack of animation knobs makes it difficult to produce animations.
 I believe I can create custom nodes to compensate for this.

 ### To discover
 - [[Godot & Material Maker's GLSL]]